drehnstrom/temp-redshift-to-bq/labs/2-Schema Migration from Redshift to BigQuery/instructions/en.md

   catdesc varchar(50));
 ```

-In BigQuery it might look like this:
+In BigQuery, it might look like this:

 ```
 CREATE TABLE ticket_sales.categories(